Choose your new MacBook Pro.

 AppleCare+ for Mac

-AppleCare+ for Mac is an insurance product that provides expert technical support and additional hardware coverage from Apple, including unlimited incidents of accidental damage protection, each subject to an excess fee of £79 for screen damage or external enclosure damage, or £229 for other accidental damage.
-In addition, you’ll get 24/7 priority access to Apple experts via chat or phone.
+AppleCare+ for Mac provides expert technical support and additional hardware coverage from Apple, including unlimited incidents of accidental damage protection.
+Each incident is subject to a service fee of NZ$169 for screen damage or external enclosure damage, or NZ$499 for other accidental damage.
+In addition, you’ll get 24/7 priority access to Apple experts by chat or phone through getsupport.apple.com(opens in a new window).
 Coverage begins on your AppleCare+ purchase date.
-Coverage does not include theft or loss of your device.
 For complete details, see the terms(opens in a new window).